factorhouse/slipway/README.md

 * for authorization of users to ensure they have the access control rights (permissions) required to do the actions performed.

 For more information visit the [Jetty documentation](https://www.eclipse.org/jetty/documentation/jetty-10/operations-guide/index.html#og-jaas).

+Various configurations of Slipway with JAAS authz can be found in the example.clj namespace.

 #### -Djava.security.auth.login.config